 Research Period II

-After successful admission, the PhD student will be required to come to LMU Munich for a short final term of 10 to 14 days for the oral defense of the PhD thesis and final submission of the approved thesis to the LMU University Library.
+After successful admission, the PhD candidate will be required to come to Munich for a short final term of 10 to 14 days for the oral defense of the PhD thesis and final submission of the approved thesis to the LMU University Library.
 The PhD curriculum will end with the successful defense of the thesis.
 Finally, the PhD certificate in Medical Research - International Health is awarded.

-Research Period III
+Research Periods III and IV

-Every PhD student has to participate in a workshop of relevance to the research topic at some time during the curriculum, most conveniently during the research periods.
+Every PhD candidate has to participate in a workshop of relevance to the research topic at some time during the curriculum, most conveniently during the research periods.
 Minimum total duration of the workshop (one or more) is four full days.
 A workshop report has to be submitted.

-Each student is expected to participate at one conference of personal choice actively, presenting his/her own work through an oral presentation or a poster.
+Each candidate is expected to participate at one conference of personal choice actively, presenting his/her own work through an oral presentation or a poster.
 The conference should be at least of national importance.
 A conference report has to be submitted.

-Every PhD student is expected to submit at least one publication to an international scientific and peer reviewed journal of relevance, with all official supervisors appearing in the author list.
+Every PhD candidate is expected to submit at least one publication to an international scientific and peer reviewed journal of relevance, with all official supervisors appearing in the author list.
 The publication process should be commenced prior to the finalization of the program curriculum.